 Caring for German Shepherd Puppies

-German shepherd puppies in Duck Lake, SK, Canada, need to be housed and fed properly.
+German shepherd puppies in Saskatoon, SK, Canada, need to be housed and fed properly.
 They need regular exercise and health care in order for them to live a long and healthy life.

 Feed your dog with commercial dog foods that don’t include grains.
 The diet should closely mimic the diet he would eat naturally in the wild.
-When an adult, a German shepherd can consume as much as one hundred pounds of dog food per month.
 Puppies should be fed three to four times a day.

 Brush your dog at least twice a week throughout the year since a German shepherd will shed all year long.
 Twice a year, in the fall and spring, German shepherd puppies will shed the entire coat.
 During these shedding times, the dog requires once a day brushing.
 Clean the ears twice a week, since the ears stand upright and they can collect dirt and dust, which can lead to ear infections and irritation.

 Are German Shepherd Puppies for Sale Good for First-Time Owners?